The adventure begins with two world-famous explorers and a passion for the unknown.

 Day 7: April 26, 1914.
 Fate has smiled.
 We met up with a Brazilian and American relief party which guided us down the rest of the river to Manaus.
 Roosevelt’s severely infected leg has been treated.
 But will he live even five more years, to reach his 60th birthday?
 Or will the Amazon claim his life, too?
 Perhaps Brazil will rename the river Rio Roosevelt in his honor.

 Read and listen to new episodes of The Brazilian Minute weekly, courtesy of the Consulate General of Brazil, in Chicago.

-Sign up for our emails on music, travel, friends, and fun.
-Listen to our ‘always live’ streaming station and our 12 streaming music channels, always free.
-Browse our Lifestyle Directory.
-Click here to like our Facebook page and here for Brazilian events coast to coast.
+Sign up for our emails on Brazilian music, travel, friends, and fun.
+Listen to our ‘always live’ streaming station and streaming music channels, always free.
+Visit us on Facebook, and Twitter, and browse our Lifestyle Directory for Brazilian events coast to coast.